Rushcliffe School: Comprehensive school

 The school opened in September 1969.
 The local education area was re-organised, and the Rushcliffe Boys' Technical Grammar School and Rushcliffe Girls' Technical Grammar School, both on Boundary Road since 1961, were merged.

 In April 2011, Rushcliffe School adopted Foundation Status.
 The school became an academy in August 2012.

 In March 2014, Rushcliffe School was graded outstanding in all categories in an Ofsted report.

-It was part of the "Trent Academies Group" alongside Arnold Hill Academy and The Farnborough Academy after the merger to Spencer Academies Trust in September 2018.
+It was part of the "Trent Academies Group" alongside Arnold Hill Academy and The Farnborough Academy prior to the merger with Spencer Academies Trust in September 2018.

 In 2016, Rushcliffe School was one of only eight schools nationally to be nominated for the TES school of the year.

 In May 2018, Phil Crompton retired as Executive Head Teacher and Steve Lewis replaced him overseeing Rushcliffe School and Farnborough Academy, while Damian Painton became Head of School at Rushcliffe.

-As of September 2018, Rushcliffe School and the rest of the Trent Academies Group merged with the Spencer Academies Trust.
+In September 2018, Rushcliffe School and the rest of the Trent Academies Group merged with the Spencer Academies Trust.

+In May 2025, Rushcliffe Spencer Academy was again graded outstanding in all categories in an Ofsted report.

 Identity

-The Colours are Red, Black, and Silver are found not only on the uniform but around the building itself.
+The main colours are red, black, and silver, found not only on the uniform but around the older blocks themselves.